nfancy/scflow-workshop2024.github.io/docs/pages/main/session-3.md

 ## Hardware requirements config file

-Now we will look at [base.config](https://github.com/combiz/nf-core-scflow/blob/dev-nf/conf/base.config)file that will indicate to Nextflow the hardware resources required for each job.
+Now we will look at [base.config](https://github.com/combiz/nf-core-scflow/blob/dev-nf/conf/base.config) file that will indicate to Nextflow the hardware resources required for each job.
 The contents need to be modified slightly to make it compatible for our run.
-Create and copy-paste the following in the file `~/scflow_workshop2024/my_analysis/conf/resources.config
+Create a file `~/scflow_workshop2024/my_analysis/conf/resources.config` and copy-paste the following in the file.
-`

 ```bash